 Factors influencing trends

 For most Fraser River Sockeye Salmon stocks, the BRT models identified EFS or JUV as the top contributor that had the highest relative influence (%) for predicting Sockeye Salmon recruitment (Figure 68-3).
-For all stocks (except for the Weaver Creek), predicted recruitment showed a Beverton-Holt-like relationship with EFS or JUV, and the relative influences varied from 14-91% among different stocks.
+For all stocks (except for the Weaver Creek – Ricker?), predicted recruitment showed a Beverton-Holt-like relationship with EFS or JUV, and the relative influences varied from 14-91% among different stocks.
 While the relationship between recruitment and the top biological factor (EFS or JUV) was shown as Beverton-Holt-like, the relationship between recruitment and the dominant environmental factor was diverse in shapes.
-For example, wind stress and BI showed complex nonlinear relationships, and warmer SSTs and a positive Pacific Decadal Oscillation (PDO) were negatively related to Sockeye Salmon recruitment.
 Environmental factors explained less than 30% of the total recruitment variance.
 For stocks where a dominant environmental factor was identified as the top contributor (i.e., the Stellako, Birkenhead, Weaver Creek and Harrison stocks), the dominant environmental factor showed a smaller contribution (with lower relative influence) compared to a top biological factor in other stocks.

-Run size forecasts and implication of the BRT modeling method
+Run size forecasts and implication of the BRT modelling method

 The BRT model produced forecasts of Sockeye Salmon run size for 19 major stocks (Figure 68-4) totaling around 2 million in the year 2021.
 The Late Stuart (907K), Quesnel (281K) and Chilko (720K) stocks dominate the run size and represent 90% of the forecasted total of all stocks combined.
 However, for both Late Stuart and Chilko stocks, the explained variance of BRT model is relative low (less than 70%), which indicates higher uncertainties of the forecast.
 In contrast, all other stocks (Early Stuart, Stellako, Bowron, Raft, Seymour, Late Shuswap, Birkenhead, Cultus, Portage, Weaver Creek, Fennel Creek, Scotch Creek, Gates stocks, Upper Pitt River and Harrison) are predicted less than 75,000 recruits; this is the abundance threshold guideline for determining whether high precision spawning escapement methods (e.g. sonar, mark-recapture) should be planned for the upcoming year.
-These stock-specific results provide useful and timely information to both harvest managers and stock assessment operations for the upcoming 2021 summer/fall enumeration surveys.
+These stock-specific results provide useful and timely information to both stock assessment and harvest managers for the upcoming 2021 summer/fall enumeration surveys.

 Figure 68-4.
 Left: The Boosted Regression Trees model run size forecasts of 19 Fraser River Sockeye salmon stocks in 2020 (Red: <=75,000, Green: >75,000).Right: The explained variance by Boosted Regression Tree model (Red <=70%, Yellow 70-90%, Green >=90%).